webpy/webpy.github.com/cookbook/limiting_upload_size.md

     cgi.maxlen = 10 * 1024 * 1024 # 10MB

 Please note that this limits the size of POST data, not file uploaded.
 However they will be almost same if there is no other input.

+The `cgi` module raises `ValueError` when the input size is more than `cgi.maxlen`.
+It can be caught to display required error message.

+    class upload:
+        def POST(self):
+            try:
+                i = web.input(file={})
+            except ValueError:
+                return "File too large"